-Non-exempt employees will be compensated for time spent on company required traveling (except for meal periods) during their normal working hours, on days they are scheduled to work and on unscheduled workdays (such as weekends).
-Non-exempt employees also will be paid for any time spent performing job duties during otherwise non-compensable travel time; however, such work should be limited absent advance management authorization.
+Non-exempt employees will be compensated for time spent on company-required traveling (except for meal periods) during their normal working hours, on days they are scheduled to work, and on unscheduled workdays (such as weekends).
+They will also be paid for any time spent performing job duties during otherwise non-compensable travel time; however, such work should be limited absent advance management authorization.